watermint/toolbox/docs/commands/dropbox-team-teamfolder-file-lock-all-release.md

 # dropbox team teamfolder file lock all release

-Release all locks under the path of the team folder
+Release all file locks within a team folder path, resolving editing conflicts in bulk

+Bulk releases all file locks within specified team folders.
+Use when multiple locks are blocking team productivity or after system issues.
+Notifies lock holders when possible.
+May cause loss of unsaved changes in locked files.

 # Security